-Selling on B2B marketplaces doesn’t come without its challenges.
+Be aware that selling on B2B marketplaces doesn’t come without its challenges.
 Be sure to know exactly what you’re getting yourself into.

 Expanding to more sales channels makes your business more complex.
 You’ll have to share more data across more systems.
 For example, how you list your products in your webstore or print catalog will not be the exact same as your marketplace listings.
 You’ll have to meet the requirements of their product listings.

-Along with manage listings, you’ll have to think about your inventory management.
+Along with managung listings, you’ll have to think about your inventory management.
 You may end up having the same products listed in multiple places.
 If your inventory isn’t updated in real-time, you run the risk of overselling and creating a poor customer experience in the process.

 Lastly, B2B marketplaces make their own rules, which you have to abide by.
 If they decide to change prices, no longer support items, or market some items over others, then tough luck.
 There’s not much you can do about it.
 For some, it’s tough to give up this much control.